Bobby Moranda

-Bobby Moranda is an American baseball coach and former outfielder.
+Bobby Moranda is an American former baseball coach and outfielder who retired in 2022.
 He played college baseball for the Eastern Kentucky Colonels from 1985 to 1986.
 He then served as the head coach of the Western Carolina Catamounts (2008–2022).

 Playing career

 Moranda first enrolled at Harper College.
 In 1984, he accepted a scholarship to play for the Eastern Kentucky Colonels baseball team.
 In two seasons, he batted .307 with 20 home runs and 86 RBI.

 Coaching career

 In 1987, Moranda began his coaching career as an assistant at Eastern Kentucky.
 In 1989, Moranda accepted a position as an assistant with the Virginia Cavaliers baseball program.
 Moranda then joined the coaching staff at Wake Forest in 1995.
 In 2001, he joined the coaching staff of the Georgia Tech Yellow Jackets baseball team.

 On July 19, 2007, Moranda was named the head coach of the Western Carolina Catamounts baseball program.